Bain (surname): Scottish

-The Scottish surname Bains is derived from a nickname for a person with fair-hair.
+The Scottish surname Bain is derived from a nickname for a person with fair-hair.
 This name is derived from the Scottish Gaelic bàn, meaning "white", "fair".
 The name was common in the Scottish Highlands, and is first recorded in 1324 in Perth.
 The surname can also be, in some cases, a reduced form of the surname McBain.
 The Scottish Gaelic form of the surname Bains is Bàins (masculine), and Bhàin (feminine).

 German

 The name may also be a variant spelling of the north German surname Behn.

 Punjabi

 The Punjabi surname Bains is common amongst Punjabi Jats, which is the name of the Jat clan.